NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 1. From Visual Studio's options, select the `Package Manager` node and its "General" settings.
 Check the box to "Allow NuGet to download missing packages during build" and click OK. *Note that in NuGet 2.7, the phrase "during build" was removed from this setting.* This setting is stored in the user's `%AppData%\NuGet\NuGet.config` file, but it can also be specified in any `NuGet.config` file that applies to the solution being built, as documented on the [NuGet Config File] page.
 1. Specify an environment variable called `EnableNuGetPackageRestore` with a value of `true` before launching Visual Studio or MSBuild.

-#### Omitting Packages from Source Control

-Even though package restore *consent* is on by default, users still need to choose to omit their packages from source control before package restore is engaged.
-By default, source control systems will include the `packages` folder in your repository, and you need to take action to omit the packages from source control.

-##### Git
-Use the [.gitignore file](https://www.kernel.org/pub/software/scm/git/docs/gitignore.html) to ignore the `packages` folder.
-[Sample `.gitignore` for Visual Studio projects](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).

-##### TFS
-Use the `.nuget\NuGet.config` file to disable source control integration, as explained on the [NuGet Config Settings](NuGet-Config-Settings) document under the "Source control integration" section.

-Using this approach, rather than cloaking the `packages` folder or otherwise ignoring it, allows NuGet to completely skip the call into Visual Studio to pend changes to the `packages` folder.

 #### Opting Out